 Some pictures from The Running Y Ranch (6/29/13):

 This morning, I finally broke the seal on my Bend golf wish list.
 This is a place I’ve dreamed about coming to for years, but it never quite worked out until now.
 Though this is my first visit to this high desert part of Central Oregon, I can guarantee it will not be my last.
 I am falling in love already…

 Widgi Creek Golf Club • Bend, OR • 6/30/13

-This was just my “warm-up” round for the trip which features a couple of premier resort courses later today and tomorrow morning.
-I didn’t really set any expectations, but man was I impressed with this place that’s considered one of the “average” tracks up here.
+This was just my “warm-up” round for the trip which features a couple of premier resort courses later today (Pronghorn) and tomorrow morning (TetherowTetherow) as my featured rounds.
+I didn’t really set any expectations with Widgi Creek, but man was I impressed with this place that’s just considered one of the “average” tracks up here.

 A friend of mine had told me this was a good option to mix in as an affordable round amongst the more expensive resort courses.
 They had an early bird time on GolfNow (7:09 for $49), so I snatched that up.
 The rates go up to $75 or so mid-morning, but that’s still a reasonable deal for the quality of golf you get at Widgi Creek.
 They have good early bird rates here and also good afternoon deals.
 I saw a sign for unlimited play after 1:00 for only $49.
 I think early morning and evening would be the best times to play here anyway.
 With all the trees, it makes the course more beautiful with all the shadows in play—even though it’s a bit harsher when trying to take pictures.